 Don McCubbrey is a Clinical Professor in the Department of Business Information and Analytics in the Daniels College of Business at the University of Denver.
 His teaching and research is focused on electronic commerce and strategic uses of information technology.
 He was President of the University Faculty Senate for academic years 2010-2012.

 From 1991 through 1995 he served half-time as Director of the Colorado Advanced Software Institute under contract from the Colorado Advanced Technology Institute.
 CASI was a consortium of Colorado businesses and research universities.
 It promoted economic development through software technology transfer and human resource development and had both research and service components.

 From 1995 through 2006, he also served as Director of the Center for the Study of Electronic Commerce at Daniels.
 Cross-disciplinary by design, the Center undertook projects that had research value to the University and practical value to a collaborating company.

 Currently, he is co-project leader of the Global Text Project (http://globaltext.org).
 Global Text is an inter-university project engaging the worldwide academic and practitioner communities in the development of free open-content, editorially-controlled textbooks in all undergraduate university disciplines targeted at students in developing economies.
-As of June 2011, almost 100 books are in the library.
-Some 20 of these books are in text format that can be edited by adopters, 7 are scanned books, and 65 are links to other books, usually upon request of the author(s).
+As of December 2014, over 100 books are in the library.
+In recent years the focus of the Global text Project has been translating open content textbooks into othe languages, in particular Arabic, Chinese, Dari, and Spanish.